transform#

 Coordinate reference system of the source (

-can be OGC WKT string or Proj.4 string.- base_templatestr, pathlib.Path, xarray.DataArray or geopandas.GeoDataFrame, optional
+data).
+When passed as an integer,src_crsrefers to the EPSG code.
+When passed as a string,src_crscan be OGC WKT string or Proj.4 string.- base_templatestr, pathlib.Path, xarray.DataArray or geopandas.GeoDataFrame, optional

 Filepath, used as a template for spatial profile.
 Supported file formats are .tif, .nc and vector formats supported by geopandas (.shp, .json, …).